 * @param string $primary_id_column Primary column ID.

-* @param object $context The main query object.
+* @param object $context The main query object that corresponds to the type, for

 */